Grace O'Sullivan: European Parliament

 O'Sullivan was elected at the 2019 European Parliament election for the South constituency in Ireland.
 She received 75,946 (10.56%) first-preference votes.
 She was elected on the 18th count after a recount of the votes between her and outgoing MEP Liadh Ni Riada.
-This resulted in O’Sullivan securing the fourth MEP seat in the Ireland South constituency.
+This resulted in O'Sullivan securing the fourth MEP seat in the Ireland South constituency.
 Pippa Hackett was elected unopposed to the Agricultural Panel of Seanad Éireann in the by-election on 1 November 2019 caused by O'Sullivan's election to the European Parliament.

-Within the European Parliament, O’Sullivan is a member of the Greens/European Free Alliance (Greens/EFA), a political group of the European Parliament composed primarily of green and regionalist political parties.
-As part of her work in the European Parliament, O’Sullivan is a member of several committees, including the Maritime Affairs and Fisheries (PECH) Committee, and the Environment, Public Health and Food Safety (ENVI) Committee.
-O’Sullivan is also a member of delegations on Mercosur and Palestine, and a member of a number of intergroups and working groups, including the LGBTI Intergroup, the Disability Intergroup and the Animal Welfare Intergroup.
+Within the European Parliament, O'Sullivan is a member of the Greens/European Free Alliance (Greens/EFA), a political group of the European Parliament composed primarily of green and regionalist political parties.
+As part of her work in the European Parliament, O'Sullivan is a member of several committees, including the Maritime Affairs and Fisheries (PECH) Committee, and the Environment, Public Health and Food Safety (ENVI) Committee.
+O'Sullivan is also a member of delegations on Mercosur and Palestine, and a member of a number of intergroups and working groups, including the LGBTI Intergroup, the Disability Intergroup and the Animal Welfare Intergroup.

-In 2021, Grace O’Sullivan drafted and tabled a European Parliament Resolution calling for the establishment of two Marine Protected Areas in the Antarctic Southern Ocean.
+In 2021, Grace O'Sullivan drafted and tabled a European Parliament Resolution calling for the establishment of two Marine Protected Areas in the Antarctic Southern Ocean.
 The Resolution came as the Commission on the Conservation of Antarctic Marine Living Resources (CCAMLR) was attempting to reach agreement on what would be the largest marine protected area in existence.
-The achievement of this continues to be blocked by the Russian Federation in the context of the war in Ukraine and a growing Russian polar fishery industry.
+The achievement of this continues to be blocked by the Russian Federation in the context of its invasion of Ukraine and a growing Russian polar fishery industry.

-In 2022, O’Sullivan drafted and tabled a second Resolution, on the topic of ocean governance.
+In 2022, O'Sullivan drafted and tabled a second Resolution, on the topic of ocean governance.
 The Resolution continued the call for Antarctic Marine Protected Areas, as well as calling for a ban on bottom-trawling in marine protected areas and the cessation of all mining and oil extraction in the Arctic Sea.

-O’Sullivan was the co-coordinator of a biodiversity working group.
+O'Sullivan was the co-coordinator of a biodiversity working group.
 This is an internal campaign group within the Greens/EFA political group of the European Parliament.
 This working group meets to discuss issues related to biodiversity that are within the scope of various committees, including the committees responsible for environment (ENVI), fisheries (PECH) and agriculture (AGRI).

+At the 2024 European Parliament elections O'Sullivan received 47,661 (6.9%) first preference votes, and lost her seat.

 8th Environment Action Programme

-Throughout 2021 Grace was the Rapporteur (Parliament’s lead negotiator) on the 8th Environment Action Programme environmental legislation.
+Throughout 2021 Grace was the Rapporteur (Parliament's lead negotiator) on the 8th Environment Action Programme environmental legislation.
 As of October 2021, O'Sullivan was representing the European Parliament in trilogue negotiations with the European Commission and Council.
 The 8th EAP is due to last until 2030.